ipfs/someguy/README.md

 You can use `someguy`  as a client or server.

 `someguy start` runs a Delegated Routing V1 server that proxies requests to the [IPFS Amino DHT](https://blog.ipfs.tech/2023-09-amino-refactoring/) and the [cid.contact](https://cid.contact) indexer node.
-We plan on supporting additional custom endpoints.

 If you don't want to run a server yourself, but want to query some other server, you can run `someguy ask` and choose any of the subcommands and ask for a provider, a peer, or even an IPNS record.